2025 Conference on International Cyber Security | 4-5 November 2025

 Analysing African engagement in the UN OEWG process through text mining

 Hence, this study seeks to examine how African states exhibit this agency within the ongoing OEWG cyber norms development process.
-Adopting actor-network theory (ANT) as a theoretical framework, it examines a corpus of the transcripts of the OEWG substantive sessions using natural language processing (NLP) methods such as named-entity recognition, word embeddings, and sentiment analysis.
-Combining these with social network analysis, it seeks to highlight the strategies used by African states in proposing, promoting and contesting normative discourse against the backdrop of great power competition in cyberspace.
-Preliminary results show continental alignment on digital sovereignty informs these states' positions, including divergence with great powers such as the US and China on the principle of due diligence in cyberspace.
+Adopting a network approach to viewing the deliberative process, it examines a corpus of the transcripts of the OEWG substantive sessions using a mixed-methods methodology, combining natural language processing (NLP) methods – such as named-entity recognition (NER), topic modelling, and word embeddings – with thematic through close reading of select transcripts.
+In doing so, it seeks to highlight the strategies used by African states in proposing, promoting and contesting normative discourse against the backdrop of great power competition in cyberspace.

 This study aims to supplement the current cyber norms scholarship with a greater understanding by centring African states – often overlooked given their relatively low cyber capacities and diplomatic power – within existing critical analysis of international cyberspace.
-Additionally, approaching the norm development process through the lens of ANT – well established in science and technology studies – offers an epistemological opportunity to better understanding the underlying relations informing the dynamics of this evolving landscape.
+Additionally, approaching the norm development process through a network lens offers an epistemological opportunity to better understanding the underlying relations informing the dynamics of this evolving landscape.